Please send me information about this trip

 DAY 1: OLLANTAYTAMBO – WAYLLABAMBA

-Early morning pick up from your Hotel and transfer by private car to kilometer 82, where we meet the porters and cooks.
+Adios team will pick you up from your and begin 2.5 hour drive by private car to kilometer 82, where we meet the porters and cooks.
 The hike begins with amazing views of the snow capped peaks before we pass near the Inca town of Llactapata.
 Our porters will have hot lunch waiting for us before we continue following the Kusichaca River upstream to Wayllabamba, a typical Andean Village and the last settlement on the Inca Trail before reaching Machupicchu.
 We climb up for one more hour to our campsite, Yuncachimpa, for the night.
 (B,L,D) Distance: 10 km - 6.5 miles /Camp alt 3000 m / 9843 f

 DAY 2: WAYLLABAMBA – PACAYMAYU